rackerlabs/support-how-to/content/how-to/rackspace-email/enable-and-disable-collection-of-mobile-phone-numbers-in-rackspace-webmail/index.md

 You can enable or disable mobile phone collection in Webmail for a private label site.

-Mobile phone numbers collected are used on account security features such as forgotten password recovery and two-factor authentication.
+The system uses collected mobile phone numbers on account security features such as forgotten password recovery and two-factor authentication.
-These numbers cannot be disclosed to third parties, including reseller administrators.
+Rasckspace does not disclose these numbers to third parties, including reseller administrators.

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com).
 2. Click **Rackspace Email**.
 3. Expand **Webmail**.
 4. Click **Show/Hide**.
-5. Enable/Disable **Password Reset**
+5. Enable or disable **Password Reset**.